Shopify/quilt/packages/react-html/README.md

 Descriptors for any script tags you want to include in the HEAD of the document.
 These will block HTML parsing until they are evaluated, so use them carefully.

 **hideForInitialLoad**
 Sets the body contents to be hidden for the initial render.
-Use this using Sewing Kit/ Webpack to inject styles dynamically in development in order to prevent a flash of unstyled content.
+Use this when injecting stylesheets dynamically in development in order to prevent a flash of unstyled content.

 ### Serializers